-1.2.4 Planning Guide Revision Procedure
+1.2.3 Planning Guide Revision Procedure

-1.2.4.1 Review and Posting of Planning Guide Revision Requests
+1.2.3.1 Review and Posting of Planning Guide Revision Requests

 - (1) PGRRs shall be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website.
 Excluding ERCOT-sponsored PGRRs, ERCOT shall provide an electronic return receipt response to the submitter upon receipt of the PGRR. - (2) The PGRR shall include the following information: - (a) Description of requested revision and reason for suggested change; - (b) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (c) List of affected Planning Guide sections and subsections; - (d) General administrative information (organization, contact name, etc.); and - (e) Suggested language for requested revision. - (3) ERCOT shall evaluate the PGRR for completeness and shall notify the submitter, within five Business Days of receipt, if the PGRR is incomplete, including the reasons for such status.
 ERCOT may provide information to the submitter that will correct the PGRR and render it complete.
 An incomplete PGRR shall not receive further consideration until it is completed.
-In order to pursue the PGRR, a submitter must submit a completed version of the PGRR. - (4) If a submitted PGRR is complete or upon completion of a PGRR, ERCOT shall post the PGRR on the ERCOT website and distribute to the PLWG within three Business Days. - (5) For any ERCOT-sponsored PGRR, ERCOT shall also post an initial Impact Analysis on the ERCOT website, and distribute it to PLWG.
-The initial Impact Analysis will provide PLWG with guidance as to potential ERCOT computer systems, operations, or business functions that could be affected by the submitted PGRR.
+In order to pursue the PGRR, a submitter must submit a completed version of the PGRR. - (4) If a submitted PGRR is complete or upon completion of a PGRR, ERCOT shall post the PGRR on the ERCOT website and distribute to ROS within three Business Days. - (5) For any ERCOT-sponsored PGRR, ERCOT shall also post an initial Impact Analysis on the ERCOT website, and distribute it to ROS.
+The initial Impact Analysis will provide ROS with guidance as to potential ERCOT computer systems, operations, or business functions that could be affected by the submitted PGRR.

-1.2.4.2 Withdrawal of a Planning Guide Revision Request
+1.2.3.2 Withdrawal of a Planning Guide Revision Request

 - (1) A submitter may withdraw or request to withdraw a PGRR by submitting a completed Request for Withdrawal form provided on the ERCOT website.
-ERCOT shall post the submitter's Request for Withdrawal on the ERCOT website within three Business Days of submittal. - (2) The submitter of a PGRR may withdraw the PGRR at any time before the PLWG recommends approval of the PGRR.
-If the PLWG has recommended approval of the

-- PGRR, the Request for Withdrawal must be approved by the ROS if the PGRR has not yet been recommended for approval by ROS. - (3) If ROS has recommended approval of the PGRR, the Request for Withdrawal must be approved by the TAC if the PGRR has not yet been approved or recommended for approval by TAC. - (4) If TAC has recommended approval of the PGRR, the Request for Withdrawal must be approved by the ERCOT Board if the PGRR has not yet been approved by the ERCOT Board. - (5) Once a PGRR is approved by the ERCOT Board, such PGRR cannot be withdrawn.
+ERCOT shall post the submitter's Request for Withdrawal on the ERCOT website within three Business Days of submittal. - (2) The submitter of a PGRR may withdraw the PGRR at any time before ROS recommends approval of the PGRR. - (3) If ROS has recommended approval of the PGRR, the Request for Withdrawal must be approved by the TAC if the PGRR has not yet been approved or recommended for approval by TAC. - (4) If TAC has recommended approval of the PGRR, the Request for Withdrawal must be approved by the ERCOT Board if the PGRR has not yet been approved by the ERCOT Board. - (5) Once approved, a PGRR cannot be withdrawn.

-1.2.4.3 Planning Working Group Review and Action
+1.2.3.3 ROS Review and Action